adamsilver/fdpb/00-introduction.md

 Our principles normally stem from a belief system.
 We believe something should be a certain way.
 We normally have good reason for this.
 Without a good reason for our belief system, principles crumble under scrutiny.

-This book is about designing forms that let users interact over the web.
+This book is about designing forms for use on the web.
 As such, it would be remiss of me to ignore the essence of the web itself.
 The very power of the web is one of reach and accessibility.
 Anyone with a browser and an Internet connection gets to use it.
-And so the principles in this book need to align with this notion — to uphold its inherent qualities.
+And so the principles in this book need to align with this notion—to uphold its inherent qualities.

+Frank Chimero talks about this at length in The Web's Grain[^2], one of my favourite articles on design.
+The main point of which is not to aim to tackle complexity, but to do our very best to avoid it in the first place.
+Mostly by “going with the grain” and embracing the web's constraints.

+It turns out that not only is this the easiest and cheapest way to design something, but that users have a better time operating these simple interfaces in the end too.
+It's the content and functionality users want—not the design.

 Whatever we build, in the end, is about users.
 I don't want to leave a single person behind if I can help it.
 The web is for everyone.
-Therefore, I can't think of a better set of principles than the Inclusive Design Principles[^2].
+Therefore, I can't think of a better set of principles than the Inclusive Design Principles[^3].
 These principles are about good design and good design is inclusive.

 1. **Provide a comparable experience**.
 Ensure your interface provides a comparable experience for all so people can accomplish tasks in a way that suits their needs without undermining the quality of the content.
 2. **Consider situation**.
 People use your interface in different situations.
 Make sure your interface delivers a valuable experience to people regardless of their circumstances.